Father’s Day

 “Paths of Heart” Labyrinth and Zen Meditation Garden

-This was intentioned to be a community space, so know that you are always welcome to drop by and walk or sit – you do not need to let us know in advance.
+This was intentioned as a community space, so know that you are always welcome to drop by and walk or sit – you do not need to let us know in advance.
 Do note that we have experienced the outer “halo” of glass blocks in the labyrinth to be slippery when wet, so it’s best to walk it on a dry day.

 Gratitudes

-What I’ve learned is there’s a scientifically proven phenomenon that’s attached to gratitude, and that if you consciously take note of what is good in your life, quantifiable benefits happen.
+“What I’ve learned is there’s a scientifically proven phenomenon that’s attached to gratitude, and that if you consciously take note of what is good in your life, quantifiable benefits happen.”

 ~ Deborah Norville